 Diana and husband, Thomas Reed Vreeland.

-Diana and husband, Thomas Reed Vreeland.
+Diana and her husband, Thomas Reed Vreeland.
 Photo credit: George Platt Lyons

 Diana Vreeland Image Order No. JI3747 circa 1955 EXCLUSIVE American fashion editor Diana Vreeland (c.1901 - 1989) wearing a tube top and mini skirt, holding a leopard print purse, umbrella, and a cigarette, Southampton, New York.
 CREDIT: Hulton Archive/Getty Images ----- 23vreeland